evision-ai/cookiecutter-pylibrary/README.rst

         You should only use this with ``c_extension_support``.
 If your project produces universal wheels this won't work well.

-    * - ``sphinx_docs``
-      - .. code:: python

-            "yes"
-      - Have Sphinx documentation.

-    * - ``sphinx_theme``
-      - .. code:: python

-            "sphinx-rtd-theme"
-      - What Sphinx_ theme to use.

-        Suggested alternative: `sphinx-py3doc-enhanced-theme
-        <https://pypi.org/project/sphinx_py3doc_enhanced_theme>` for a responsive theme based on
-        the Python 3 documentation.

-    * - ``sphinx_doctest``
-      - .. code:: python

-            "no"
-      - Set to ``"yes"`` if you want to enable doctesting in the `docs` environment.

-        Read more about `doctest support in Sphinx <http://www.sphinx-doc.org/en/stable/ext/doctest.html>`_.

-    * - ``sphinx_docs_hosting``
-      - .. code:: python

-            "repo_name.readthedocs.io"
-      - Leave as default if your documentation will be hosted on readthedocs.
-        If your documentation will be hosted elsewhere (such as GitHub Pages or GitLab Pages), enter the top-level URL.

 The testing (``tox.ini``) configuration is generated from templates.
 For your convenience there's an initial bootstrap ``tox.ini``, to get the initial generation going just run::